1111philo/apolis-api/CONTRIBUTING.md

 aws lambda invoke \
     --cli-binary-format raw-in-base64-out \
     --function-name apolis-api-dev \
-    --payload '{"key": "value"}' \
+    --payload '{"headers":{"authorization": "Bearer: "}, "path": "/auth/getUsers"}' \
     --endpoint-url=http://localhost:4566 \
     output.json
 ```

 The response will be saved in output.json
+Edit the payload as needed to test different endpoints, leave the header object as is.

 ## 5. Test and Debug

 You can now test and debug your Node.js Lambda function locally.
 LocalStack provides a web interface at http://localhost:4566 to monitor and manage your resources.

-If you make changes, you can update the function via:
+If you make changes to the js source, you can update the function via:

 ```
 npm run build:dev